Best Solar Panels For A Zamp Ready Trailer And How To Use Third-Party Panels

 Note: Scroll left/right on small screens to see the whole table.

 Renogy 100 Watt Eclipse Monocrystalline Solar Suitcase – The Renogy Eclipse panel is my top recommendation.
 It’s a very portable and efficient solar panel that will charge your RV batteries quickly.
 It comes with a built-in charge controller that tells you state of charge and amperages, a kickstand, and includes a carrying bag for easy transport.
-Also available in a 200W kit.
-Both require the iGreely MC4 To SAE 10AWG to make the connection.
+Requires the iGreely MC4 To SAE 10AWG to make the connection.

 Zamp Solar 140-Watt Portable Charger Kit – The Zamp solar panels are good choices since they’re made in the US and come with a 25-year warranty.
 They’re high-quality panels and have a better kickstand than the others.
 Compatible with the Zamp solar port right out of the box.
 They’re also available in 45W, 90W, and 230W.
 These don’t require any additional adapters.

 HQST 100 Watt 12 Volt – Another great option, by a company called HQST.
-Not as popular as Renogy because they’re less known, but it’s basically the same thing as the Renogy panel above.
 Requires the iGreely MC4 To SAE 10AWG to make the connection to the port on your camper.